 Tiffany O'Donnell, Chief Executive Officer and EPIC Co-Chair

 Since joining the organization in 2015, Tiffany O'Donnell has led the expansion of the organization’s scope and reach, most recently reflecting that growth through a brand change.
 The organization, formerly called Iowa Women Lead Change is now Women Lead Change.
-Under her leadership the Iowa-based team is now in six locations with offices in the Quad Cities, Dubuque, Cedar Rapids, Sioux City, Des Moines and Sioux Falls, South Dakota.
+Under her leadership the Iowa-based team is now in five locations with offices in the Quad Cities, Cedar Rapids, Cedar Falls/Waterloo, Des Moines, and Sioux Falls, SD.

 The organization’s leadership development curriculum is now utilized beyond Iowa’s borders, extending across the country and, in at least one case, in the U.K.